 Looking after our clients and our team

-In line with the latest government guidance, Allcott Commercial is open for business.
-As of 12 May 2020 we are now booking in surveys for properties in which nobody is isolating or shielding.
+In line with the latest government guidance on the January lockdown, Allcott Commercial is open for business.
+We are continuing to book in commercial survey and structural engineering appointments for properties in which nobody is isolating or shielding.

 We are dedicated to looking after our clients, both by continuing to provide an excellent surveying service and by taking every precaution to limit the spread of coronavirus (COVID-19).

 We are committed to protecting the health of our clients and our team.
 The measures that we have put in place are designed to minimise the risk of spreading the virus.
 We are following the government advice on working in other people’s homes in addition to carrying out our own risk assessments to ensure that we can safely survey properties at the current COVID alert level.

 - At the time of booking, you will be asked if anyone at the inspection property is self-isolating or has any symptoms associated with coronavirus (a fever, a new & persistent cough or flu-like symptoms) or has been asked to shield (i.e. those who are clinically extremely vulnerable).